-The Tactical Strategies use proprietary quantitative algorithms ("Quantitative Models") that are momentum or trend based and assist portfolio managers in determining what market exposure or which sectors and/or ETFs to allocate to within each Tactical Strategy.
+The Tactical Strategies use proprietary quantitative algorithms ("Quantitative Models") that are momentum or trend based and assist the portfolio managers, Bruce Fraser, the Managing Member, and Grant Morris, Director of Operations (the "Portfolio Managers"), in determining what market exposure or which sectors and/or ETFs to allocate to within each Tactical Strategy.
 The Tactical Strategies seek to achieve their investment objectives while adhering to explicit risk controls that allow the portfolios to move to defensive positions of cash or non-equity asset classes during periods of elevated risk or market drawdowns.
-Trading activity is directed by outputs from the Quantitative Models that are developed and maintained by portfolio managers Bruce Fraser and Grant Morris (the "Portfolio Managers").
+Trading activity is directed by outputs from the Quantitative Models that are developed, maintained, and implemented by the Portfolio Managers.